notaryproject/specifications/requirements/scenarios.md

-# Notary v2 Signing Scenarios
+# Notary Signing Scenarios

 As containers and cloud native artifacts become the common unit of deployment, users want to know the artifacts in their environments are authentic and unmodified.

-These Notary v2 scenarios define end-to-end scenarios for signing artifacts in a generalized way, storing and moving them between OCI compliant registries, validating them with various artifact hosts and tooling.
+These Notary scenarios define end-to-end scenarios for signing artifacts in a generalized way, storing and moving them between OCI compliant registries, validating them with various artifact hosts and tooling.
-Notary v2 focuses on the signing of content, enabling e2e workflows, without specifying what those workflows must be.
+Notary focuses on the signing of content, enabling e2e workflows, without specifying what those workflows must be.

 By developing a generalized solution, artifact authors may develop their unique artifact types, allowing them to leverage Notary for signing and OCI Compliant registries for distribution.

 ## Scenarios

-Notary v2 aims to solve the core issue of trusting content within, and across registries.
+Notary aims to solve the core issue of trusting content within, and across registries.
-There are many elements of an end to end scenario that are not implemented by Notary v2, rather enabled because the content is verifiable.
+There are many elements of an end to end scenario that are not implemented by Notary, rather enabled because the content is verifiable.

 ### Scenario #0: Build, Publish, Consume, Enforce Policy, Deploy

-To put Notary v2 in context, the following end-to-end scenario is outlined.
+To put Notary in context, the following end-to-end scenario is outlined.
-The blue elements are the scope of Notary v2, with the other elements providing generic references to other projects or products that demonstrate how Notary v2 may be utilized.
+The blue elements are the scope of Notary, with the other elements providing generic references to other projects or products that demonstrate how Notary may be utilized.

 ![Notary e2e Scenarios](./media/notary-e2e-scenarios.svg)